 Girls on the Run believes every girl deserves a place to grow, connect and shine.
 We are committed to offering quality GOTR programming this winter via virtual platforms or in-person, if conditions permit safe program delivery.
 Why?
 Because Girls on the Run matters NOW more than ever.
 The physical and emotional health of our girls and volunteer coaches is our priority, therefore, we are happy to announce that two of GOTR's award-winning programs have been adapted to serve your community's needs:

 - Camp GOTR can now be delivered as a short-term, eight-meeting session that can be completed in two to four weeks

 - The traditional GOTR curriculum has been adapted to be delivered virtually or in person in four to eight weeks

 All meetings are led by trained and caring Girls on the Run coaches who create an inclusive and safe environment for positive connection.
 Girls engage in self-reflection and practice tools to normalize the healthy expression of emotions.
 Through collaboration and compromise, girls experience accountability and build relationship skills.
 Coaches and teammates encourage and empower one-another through goal-setting.
 Girls practice responsible decision-making while reviewing tools to evaluate situations and make healthy choices in response.
 The important connection between physical and emotional health is strengthened, setting healthy habits for life.

 We are accepting inquiries for spring program options now.
-CONTACT US to bring a program to your neighborhood later this spring.
+CONTACT US to bring a program to your neighborhood this spring or summer.

 - Bennington: Elementary